Read Luke 1:1-5

 "Therefore, since I myself have carefully investigated everything from the beginning, it seemed good also to me to write an orderly account for you, most excellent Theophilus, so that you may know the certainty of the things you have been taught"

 Luke addresses his work to Theophilus which in Greek means 'beloved by God'.
 In other words, this gospel is addressed to all of us personally because we are all God’s beloved, His Number One.
+And our pilgrimage is God's invitation to discover this truth more deeply.

 As you read the Gospel of Luke, ask the Lord to increase your faith in His immense love for you and to help you be challenged and transformed by His Word.

 Lord, help me open my heart to listen to Your Word in the knowledge that it is addressed to me.
 Lord, as I search for the truth help me see that the Scripture speaks not only about You but also about me and to me.
+As I prepare for the pilgrimage, deepen my faith and open my heart in a new way.